goauthentik/authentik/website/blog/2024-1-12-happy-new-year-from-authentik-security/item.md

 ### SCIM support

-Our [2023.3 release](https://goauthentik.io/docs/releases/2023.3) added support for SCIM (System for Cross-domain Identity Management) protocol, allowing for the provision of users into other IT systems, where provider synchronizes Users, Groups and the user membership.
+Our [2023.3 release](https://goauthentik.io/docs/releases/2023.3) added support for SCIM (System for Cross-domain Identity Management) protocol, allowing for the provision of users into other IT systems, where the provider synchronizes Users, Groups and the user membership.

 ### RADIUS Support